 Note the connection URL.
 We are instructing HSQLDB to store its database files within our project's target directory.
 We are also instructing HSQLDB to flush any data to these files at shutdown.
 This means that data will persist across different invocations of this project, but if the target directory is destroyed (e.g., via "mvn clean"), then all the database contents will be lost.

 In addition, we are configuring Hibernate to update the database schema; when Hibernate initializes it will create or even modify tables to match the entities.
 Finally, we are configuring Hibernate to output any SQL it executes, which is very useful when initially building an application.

 But what entities?
-Normally, the available entities are listed inside hibernate.cfg.xml, but that's not necessary with Tapestry; in another example of convention over configuration, Tapestry locates all entity classes inside the entities package and adds them to the configuration.
+Normally, the available entities are listed inside hibernate.cfg.xml, but that's not necessary with Tapestry; in another example of convention over configuration, Tapestry locates all entity classes inside the entities package ("com.example.tutorial1.entities" in our case) and adds them to the configuration.
 Currently, that is just the Address entity.

 For an entity class to be used with Hibernate, some Hibernate annotations must be added to the class.

 Below is the updated Address class, with the Hibernate annotations (as well as the Tapestry ones).

 The Tapestry annotations, @NonVisual and @Validate, may be placed on the setter or getter method or on the field (as we have done here).
 As with the Hibernate annotations, putting the annotation on the field requires that the field name match the corresponding property name.

 - @NonVisual – indicates a field, such as a primary key, that should not be made visible to the user.

 - @Validate – identifies the validations associated with a field.